phette23/Level-Counter/readme.md

 In rough order of priority.

-- Stylize; it's pretty ugly right now, could use a button style for clickable elements
-- Mobile styles: looks decent on iPhone but +, - buttons very much needed, page is just slightly too tall
 - Better onclick handling; shouldn't need to copy-paste code into each span.
 Use case for jQuery
 - "Add Race", "Add Class" buttons, list out race/class on page
 - Is a contenteditable polyfill needed?
 1 possible use case for Modernizr but basically only older mobile browsers don't support it
 - Speaking of mobile: testing, testing, testing.
 Does it work?
+Looks slightly too tall right now, need to remove some padding
 - Combat page for 1-time bonuses, strength vs. monster
 - Multiple players on one HTML page, use left/right-arrow to switch between them, load content into/out of DOM using JavaScript